Police rally for former SWAT officer who says he was harassed for being gay

 "People are out here because they are upset and rightfully so," he said.

-In December, Kara joined a lawsuit along with over a dozen other police officers claiming wrongdoing and workplace harassment in the Bergen County Sheriff’s office.
-The Sheriff's office did not immediately respond to PIX11’s request for comment on the lawsuit or Tuesday’s rally.
+In December, Kara joined a lawsuit along with more than a dozen other police officers claiming wrongdoing and workplace harassment in the Bergen County Sheriff’s Office.

+The sheriff's office has not responded to PIX11’s request for comment on the lawsuit or Tuesday’s rally.